 Divemaster

-Degree required: None
+Degree required: No

 You don’t need a university degree to be an expert on the underwater world.
-PADI® Divemasters know their local dive sites better than almost anyone else.
+PADI Divemasters know their local dive sites better than almost anyone else.

 During the PADI Divemaster course, you’ll gain general knowledge about aquatic environments and ecosystems.
 Your PADI Instructor will provide local insights and teach you how to lead dives.
 Once certified, you’ll be a role model to other scuba divers and an ambassador for the underwater world.

 A Divemaster certification is also a gateway to many different scuba careers.
 For example, many professional photographers and videographers started as divemasters.
 It makes sense, right?
-When you know the underwater landscape and have excellent buoyancy, capturing a captivating shot is much easier.
+When you know the underwater landscape and have excellent buoyancy, capturing a mesmerizing shot is much easier.
 If you work in a resort area, there will be a steady stream of divers excited to share your photos and expand your reputation.

 Marine Resource Economist